bennorth/pyawssfn/implementation-notes.md

 A `Choice` state with only one choice clause, corresponding to the `True` branch of the Python-level `if`.
 The `else` clause becomes the `Default` state.

+## `TryIR`

+The state-machine semantics are such that only a single `Task` can have `Catch` clauses, so at the Python level, the body of a `try` must consist of exactly one assignment.
+As a state machine fragment, we create the assignment's fragment, then punch in a `Catch` field linking to all the fragments arising from the Python-level `except` clauses.